Shattered Sets and the Hilbert Function: Acknowledgements

-{\bf Acknowledgements.} We thank Paul Beame, Eli Ben-Sasson, Yuval Filmus, Ariel Gabizon, Sivaramakrishnan Natarajan Ramamoorthy, Anup Rao, Mert Sa$\mathrm{\breve{g}}$lam, and Amir Yehudayoff for helping us improve the presentation of the paper.
-We also thank the anonymous reviewers for their comments.
+We thank Paul Beame, Eli Ben-Sasson, Yuval Filmus, Ariel Gabizon, Sivaramakrishnan Natarajan Ramamoorthy, Anup Rao, Mert Sa$\mathrm{\breve{g}}$lam, and Amir Yehudayoff for helping us improve the presentation of the paper.